loryzeta33/Everything-PI/README.md

 # Everything-PI

-Everything-PI is a script which let you search in the PI value a number or a text (its related ASCII code).
+Everything-PI is a funny script which let you search in the PI value a number or a text (its related ASCII code).

 ## Pi value